ChangeinX/clan-boards-tf/README.md

 - `ecs` sets up the ECS cluster, task definitions and services, CloudWatch log groups and Secrets Manager entries.
 The sync service is registered in Cloud Map so other tasks can reach it via `static.<app_name>.local`.
 - `nat_instance` provisions a lightweight Amazon Linux 2023 EC2 instance that acts as a NAT.
 It automatically allocates an Elastic IP so all Fargate tasks egress from a single static address.
 The instance is reachable via SSH from `static_ip_allowed_ip` using the `static_ip_key_name` key pair for troubleshooting.
 The instance starts the iptables service on boot.

-Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager including the `COC_API_TOKEN`.
+Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager including the `COC_API_TOKEN` and Google OAuth credentials.
 The worker talks to the sync service at `static.<app_name>.local`.

 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: